zwave-js/ZWaveJS.NET/README.md

 ![GitHub closed issues](https://img.shields.io/github/issues-closed-raw/zwave-js/zwavejs.net)

-ZWaveJS.NET is a class library developed for the .NET framework family, that opens up the zwave-js Driver in .NET, allowing its full runtime to be used directly in .NET applications.
+ZWaveJS.NET is a class library developed for the .NET framework family, that opens up the Zwave JS Driver in .NET, allowing its full runtime to be used directly in .NET applications.

 ## Supported Targets
+- NET6.0
- - NET 6.0
+- NET7.0
- - NET 7.0
+- NET8.0
- - NET 8.0
+- NET9.0
- - NET 9.0
+- NET10.0
- - NET Standard 2.1
+- netstandard2.1

 The library strictly follows the structure of the zwave-js API.